moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_contribute.rst

 Contribute
 =================

 Launchorz is an open source project licensed under the GPL.
-(That means that if you have a good idea, post it as an enhancement on the project page, optionally including a diff).
+If you have a good idea, post it as an enhancement on the project page, optionally with a diff.
+If you notice a bug, please file a report.
 It is a new project, and help is appreciated.
-To become a member of the project, e-mail me (Ben) or leave a comment on my `blog <http://halfhourhacks.blogspot.com>`_.
+To become a member of the project, e-mail (Ben) or leave a comment on the `blog <http://halfhourhacks.blogspot.com>`_.

 Try it!
 -----------------